FLAMEGPU/docs/flamegpu/api.rst

 A single C source file is required to hold all agent function declarations and must contain an include directive for the file ``header.h`` which contains model specific agent and message structures.
 Agent functions are free to use many features of common C syntax with the following important exceptions:

-- Globally Defined Variables: i.e. Variables declared outside of any function scope are not permitted and should instead be defined as global variables within the XMML model file and used as described in \cref{sec:221}. *Note: The use of pre-processor macro directives for constants is supported and can be freely used without restriction.*
+- Globally Defined Variables: i.e. Variables declared outside of any function scope are not permitted and should instead be defined as global variables within the XMML model file and used as described in :ref:`Simulation Constants (Global Variables)`. *Note: The use of pre-processor macro directives for constants is supported and can be freely used without restriction.*
 - Include Directives: Are permitted however as agent functions are functions which are ran on the GPU during simulation they may not call non GPU code.
 This implies that including and linking with non CUDA libraries is not supported.
 - External Function Calls: As above external function calls may only be made to CUDA ``__device__`` functions.
 Many common math functions calls such as ``sin``, ``cos``, etc. are supported via native GPU implementations and can be used in exactly the same way as standard C code.
 Likewise additional *helper* functions can be defined and called from agent functions by prefixing the helper function using the ``__FLAME_GPU_FUNC__`` macro (which signifies it can be run on the GPU device).

 The following chapter describes the syntax and use of agent function scripts including any arguments which must be passed to the agent or simulation API functions.
-As agent functions and simulation API functions are dynamic (and based on the XMML model definition) it is often easier to first define a model and use the technique described within \cref{sec:42} to automatically generate a functions file containing prototype agent function files and API system calls.
+As agent functions and simulation API functions are dynamic (and based on the XMML model definition) it is often easier to first define a model and use the technique described within :ref:`Generating a Functions File Template` to automatically generate a functions file containing prototype agent function files and API system calls.
-Alternatively \cref{sec:38} describes fully the expected argument order for agent function arguments.
+Alternatively :ref:`Summary of Agent Function Arguments` describes fully the expected argument order for agent function arguments.

 Agent and Message Data Structures